 While the act of “cleaning” won’t remove all germs, it’s still a necessary first step in preparing to sanitize or disinfect.
 It’s also something that can sometimes reduce the number of low-level germs on certain surfaces, which is helpful either way.

 Examples of Cleaning Methods

-Sanitizing surfaces in the house typically result in a slight reduction of organisms and/or contamination.
+Sanitizing surfaces in the house typically results in a slight reduction of organisms and/or contamination.
 It’s usually the second-most type of cleaning method people use within the average household, following regular cleaning.

-Sanitizing can be slightly more convenient than actual disinfecting—especially when in regards to how much time is involved.
+Sanitizing can be slightly more convenient than actual disinfecting, especially when considering the time involved.
 However, sanitizing does not reduce nearly as many organisms or the same amount of contamination as disinfecting does.

 Generally, sanitizing can do a fairly good job of removing or reducing some forms of bacteria.
 Still, sanitizing does not do as well at removing contamination involving most types of viruses or fungi.

 Sanitizing tends to fall into 3 categories: chemical, heat, and radiation.

 Naturally, heat and chemical methods are the most common methods to use for sanitization.
 This might occur in methods such as steam cleaning, using soap and water, applying high temperatures, or by applying specialized products that are designed specifically to sanitize.

 NOTE: In most cases, products that claim to kill 99% bacteria but are labeled sanitizers are usually disinfectants.
 When in doubt, always contact the manufacturer or visit their website to find out specifically.
 However, not every disinfectant product is rated or tested to see if it kills certain severe viruses, such as COVID 19, so double-check if that’s your intent.